stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 * Key: The string "smart-contract", followed by a `.`, followed by the c32check-encoded address of the standard account that created it, followed by a `.`, followed by the ASCII-encoded name of the contract.
-* Value: A specifically encoded JSON object containing the folllowing data:
-   * The transaction ID, encoded as a buffer
+* Value: The transaction ID, encoded as a buffer
-   * a list of names of data variables this contract declares, in lexical order
-   * a list of data map names this contract declares, in lexical order
-   * a list of fungible asset names this contract declares, in lexical order
-   * a list of non-fungible asset names this contract declares, in lexical order

 Note that _other_ kinds of smart contract data (e.g., analysis data, function bodies, etc.) must also be indexed by Stacks peers.
 However, this data does not need to be included in a